BuildCircle/superheroes-docker/README.md

 Our aim is to host this API locally using docker.

-## Task
+## Tips

-Note: This tech test is deliberately loose.
+This tech test is deliberately loose.
 We're looking for your opinions and ability to be productive without everything being immediately obvious.

-Googling stuff you don't know is encouraged!
+Googling stuff is encouraged if you need it.

-Above all, Build Circle value simplicity.
+Above all, Build Circle values simplicity.

+## Tasks

 1. Pull the repository and familiarise yourself with it.